micahsterling/trainSchedule/readme.md

 This is a csv reader for train schedules

 Upload a csv file to view
-file will be sorted by the third column (run nunber) click on any header to sort by that header or to sort in desending order
+File will be sorted by the third column (run number).
+Click on any header to sort by that header or to sort in desending order.

 Install
-need to launch on a server
+Need to launch on a server for example live server extension on vs code.
+Have csv files downloaded locally to import them into the viewer.